Ordfin/Documentation/pages/contributing/contributing-to-superalgos.md

 The documentation is a crucial aspect of the project and is the bottleneck with every upcoming release.
 Contributing new documentation would help us deliver each release faster.
 Improving the existing documentation would help lower entry barriers for new users, and make the system accessible to more people.

-<a href='contributing-documentation.html'><kbd>&nbsp;Start Documenting!&nbsp;</kbd></a>
+<a href='contributing-documentation.html'>Start documenting!</a>

+### Make a Tutorial

+The new tutorials feature allows anyone to build interactive tutorials, just like the one welcoming new users, giving them a tour of the system the first time they run the app.
+If by using Superalgos you've mastered any big or small tasks for which there are no tutorials yet, it'd be awesome if you created one to help smooth the learning curve for users coming after you!

 ### Write an Article

-Everyone using Superalgos benefits from a larger user base: the more users testing and pushing the boundaries of a complex system, the faster we may get to a stable and polished version and finally break out of the beta phase.
+Everyone using Superalgos benefits from a larger user base: the more users test and push the boundaries of a complex system, the faster we may get to a stable and polished version, and finally break out of the beta phase.
 Writing an article for Hacker Noon, a Medium publication, or the specialized media about how Superalgos helps you with your trading is a great way to spread the word.

 ## Developers